kkibria/scandroid/README.md

 ## MacOs and ubuntu
 Building binary For all platforms consult `.github/workflows` folder.
 This floder contains commands for building binaries using github actions.
-I use github actions to build binaries for windows, MacOs and ubuntu each time I do a commit.
-You can download the recent prebuilt binaries (artifacts) from actions tab.
+We use github actions to build binaries for windows, MacOs and ubuntu each time we do a commit and release.
+You can download the prebuilt binaries from [Releases](../../releases).